-COVID UPDATE: The car park, trails and picnic area are all open but our hides and viewing structures remain closed - we are working to open all facilities as soon as is safe to so.
-Hope to see you soon.
+COVID UPDATE: The car park, trails are open but our hides and viewing structures are currently closed.

 A natural place, with superb view accross the Cree Estuary to the Galloway Hills.
 The return of geese and waders in winter really brings the merse and coast to life.
 Breeding skylark and lapwing are common in summer.

 The view that opens up in front of you as you approach the car park is breathtaking.
 Cairnsmore of Fleet and the Galloway Hills act as a backdrop to wild saltmarsh and mudflats which positively ooze with birdlife.
 Watch thousands of golden plovers, lapwings, knots and dunlins wheel in the sky in a mesmerising display.

 Between December and March the Crook plays host to thousands of winter visitors such as pink-footed and barnacle geese and a large number of shelducks, whooper and mute swans that feed and roost on the merse.
 In the hawthorn and crab apple trees you might see hundreds of redwings and fieldfares.
 Other birds that can be seen are oystercatchers, curlews, ringed plovers, pintails and wigeons.

 Along the upper saltmarsh there are wheatears, meadow pipits and skylarks, as well as linnets and goldfinches.